mariogemoll/mariogemoll.com/content/normalizing-flows.md

 \left| \det \frac{\partial f_k^{-1}}{\partial \mathbf{z}^{(k)}} \right| \right] \, .
 $$

+## An example flow with coupling layers

-To see an actual example, create a generative model for the 2D moons dataset, which looks like this:
+To see an actual example, we discuss a generative model for the 2D moons dataset, depicted here:

 [[ moons-dataset-widget ]]

-## Coupling layers

 For each layer in the flow, we need a transformation that is invertible and whose derivative/Jacobian is easy to compute.
 One interesting way of accomplishing this is by using